 Are you thinking of keeping bees?

 We encourage everyone attending the Beginners Course to join SGBKA because this will give you an excellent opportunity to meet other beekeepers and to get hands on experience with bees at our monthly apiary meetings in the summer.
+In particular if you already have your bees, membership will be affiliated to the British Beekeeping Association (BBKA) and will provide some necessary insurance cover for your Beekeeping activities.

 - Social Member – £10